xportas/xportas/README.md

 I'm Full Stack Software Developer (though I have a particular passion for backend).
 I have been involved in various projects, including GIS development, ERPs, Web, Mobile, and Desktop applications.

 I've been involved in several development projects including GIS, ERPs, mobile, web and desktop applications.
-You can find some of these projects in my github profile.
+You can find some of these projects below.

 If you have any questions, or want to talk to me, feel free to contact me!